fablos/ruwa-dataset/README.md

 # RUWA Dataset

-# RUWA dataset
-RUWA (Russian-Ukraine WAr) dataset includes more than 16,500 news articles from several media outlets in Ukraine, Russia, European, Asia, and the USA covering the nine  Russian-Ukraine war events from February 2022 to September 2022.
+The RUWA (Russian-Ukraine WAr) dataset includes more than 16,500 news articles from several media outlets in Ukraine, Russia, European, Asia, and the USA covering the nine  Russian-Ukraine war events from February 2022 to September 2022.
 Table 1 and table 2 show the article distributions by selected news outlets and events.
 ##### Distribution dataset articles by outlets

 | Sources | Articles |